-Solent's Coaching Innovation Programme (CIP) gives BA (Hons) Sport Coaching and Development students the opportunity to make a real impact in the local community.
+Solent's Community Innovation Programme (CIP) gives students the opportunity to make a real impact in the local community.
 By working with schools, community groups and industry professionals students can boost their employability while driving positive change in the local community.

 Follow the links below to find out more about some of the amazing work that has taken place over the last 12 months.

 Inspiring the next generation

 We caught up with Mikey McColm, whose project was called Employ Active Plus.
 Mikey worked with students from the Isle of Wight College to discuss the benefits of higher education.

 Lasting for 10 weeks, the group ran a mix of classroom and practical sessions that developed the communication, confidence and leadership skills of the participants.
 They encouraged the student to lead sessions and coach each other, helped them with CVs and personal statements, and generally tried to develop a social connection that would allow them to converse effectively with the participants.

 Read more about the Employ Active Plus project

 Combining sport and nutrition

 Coaching innovation project Nutrition Rugby Girls (NRG) took place earlier this year, looking to introduce rugby to girls between 11-14, while also educating them about the importance of nutrition and healthy eating.
 We asked group member Daisy Player to give us an overview of her experience.

 “Working with a young audience was challenging, especially when introducing concepts they weren’t aware of, such as realist evaluation.
 This particular idea is not recognised in the sports development field, so it was not the norm to our partners, either.